ZerBea/wifi_laboratory/README.md

 It is made to detect vulnerabilities in your NETWORK mercilessly!

-Is is also designed to run headless on a modified (GPIO push button and LED) Raspberry Pi.
+It is also designed to run headless (remove -DSTATUSOUT from Makefile) on a modified (GPIO push button and LED) Raspberry Pi.

-Main purpose is to understand 802.11 protocol and to detect weak points.
+Main purpose is to understand 802.11 protocol and to detect its weak points.